19101019/HACKTOBER-FEST-2021/README.md

 # HACKTOBER-FEST-2021

-this file is for cpp projects only
+this file is for cpp projects only under hacktober fest